 Laboratory activities are an integral part of this program.
+These activities include instruction in the use of safety procedures, tools, equipment, materials, and processes related to these occupations.
+Equipment and supplies should be provided to enhance hands-on experiences for students.
 Laboratory experiences are provided employing a variety of instructional media for the purpose of developing adequate listening skills, parallel speaking and listening skills, and appropriate consecutive and simultaneous interpretation skills.
 Students should be assigned additional lab hours to practice and polish their vocabulary skills in the target language based on contextual information and anticipation of what the speaker may say through first-hand experience.
 Practicum and internship activities in local courts, translation agencies, and organizations such as the Florida Chapter of the American Translators Association will provide opportunities for interpreter/translator trainees to develop professionally by familiarizing themselves with running and operating a business, the job market, the particulars of court and medical interpreting, and so on.